elmpystudio/pyStudio/README.md

 ### Intro

 While developing our platform, we will like to used a Microservices architecture, for now as you can find in the different folders (apiMiddl, frontEnd, engine) we have made 3 and we are using JypyterHub and Minio services too.

+Then in order to have the platform running you need to run one by one all of them, we are working in one unique executable to make your life easy.

 Let's take a look at our high level architecture